corona-warn-app/cwa-server/docs/how_to/FAQ.md

 * Stop the postgres docker container and delete it, as well as the corresponding docker volume (`$ docker volumes prune`).
 Then rebuild and restart the container.

-<u>After updating Docker, the container do not start properly or cant be interacted with</u>
+<u>After updating Docker, the containers do not start properly or can't be interacted with</u>

 * Delete all containers and volumes (`$ docker-compose down && docker system prune`).
 Rebuild all containers.
 If the problem persists, downgrade to the previous version of Docker.